Fort Lauderdale Business Evaluations Lawyer

 When it comes to property division and divorce, the most difficult assets to evaluate are often business assets.
 A divorce attorney experienced with business evaluations is necessary to competently handle these complex and intricate matters.

 Attorney Brown-Wiseman can litigate the best business valuation method for your particular situation.
-Arrange a free consultation and contact us online or call 954-854-0104.
+Arrange a consultation and contact us online or call 954-854-0104.

 Complex Asset Divisions and Business Evaluations